Daniel Isn’t Real (2019)

 A horrible father and step-mother get stranded in the country with their adorable daughter.
 They go to a nearby old dark house where a nice old couple lives; he is a doll maker.
 Soon, a very nice man shows up with two awful young hitchhikers.
 All the bad people are killed by dolls and the good people live happily ever after.

 This Charles Band presentation was clearly the basis for his later Puppet Master films.
 But I like this one more than any of those admirable films.
 In fact, I’m planning to show it this Christmas — probably along with Christmas Evil.

-Starring Stephen Lee (Kid Safe: The Video), Carrie Lorraine, and Guy Rolfe (Mr Sardonicus).
-Featuring Ian Patrick Williams (The Extendables), Carolyn Purdy-Gordon (Re-Animator), Hilary Mason (Don’t Look Now), Bunty Bailey (A-Ha: Take on Me), and Cassie Stuart (Hidden City).
+Starring Stephen Lee (The Pit and the Pendulum), Carrie Lorraine, and Guy Rolfe (Mr Sardonicus).
+Featuring Ian Patrick Williams (The Extendables), Carolyn Purdy-Gordon (Re-Animator), Hilary Mason (Don’t Look Now), Bunty Bailey (Spellcaster), and Cassie Stuart (Hidden City).

 Don’t Go in the Woods (1981)